Kay's Secondhand Books & Music Australia

 Portland -by- Jack Loney.
 10th Edition 1996.
 ISBN 0959985387.
 Australian Shipwrecks on the Victorian

 Tall Ships And Australia Day Telecom Australia Pictorial Souvenir.
-Used spiral-bound softcover book of
+Used second hand spiral-bound softcover book of

 colour photographs of the tall ships which visited Sydney Harbour for Australia's Bicentennial visit of the Tall Ships in 1988;